 Handling OCR Drift and Layout Shifts in Scanned Lease Documents

 Before extraction begins, validate spatial consistency programmatically.
-Calculate a structural checksum by comparing expected versus actual bounding box centroids for known anchor phrases such as BASE RENT:, CAM ADJUSTMENT:, and RENEWAL TERM:.
-If the Euclidean distance between expected and detected centroids exceeds a configurable threshold—typically 15 to 25 pixels at 300 DPI—flag the page for layout shift handling.
+Calculate a structural checksum by comparing expected versus detected bounding-box centroids for known anchor phrases such as BASE RENT:, CAM ADJUSTMENT:, and RENEWAL TERM:.
+If the Euclidean distance between expected and detected centroids exceeds the configured tolerance, the page leaves the fixed-box path.
+The implementation below handles image preprocessing, centroid mapping, drift scoring, and the routing verdict in one pass.

 import cv2